What is Soak Testing?

 - Memory allocation (memory leaks that would eventually result in a memory crisis or rounding errors that manifest only over time).

-- Database resource utilisation (Failure to close database cursors under some conditions which would eventually result in the entire system stalling).
+- Database resource utilization (Failure to close database cursors under some conditions which would eventually result in the entire system stalling).

 - Failure to close connections between tiers of a multi-tiered system under some circumstances which could stall some or all modules of the system.